wombleton/gitlaw-nz/acts/L/Litter Act 1979.md

     *   (b) by sending it by post addressed to him at his last known place of residence or business.

-    (3) For the purposes of the [Summary Proceedings Act 1957][67], an infringement notice sent to a person by post pursuant to subsection (2)(b) shall be deemed to have been served on the person when it was so posted.
+    (3) An infringement notice sent to a person by post pursuant to subsection (2)(b) shall be deemed to have been served on the person when it was so posted.

-    (4) Every infringement notice shall be in such form as the Governor-General may from time to time by [Order in Council][68] prescribe, and shall contain the following particulars:
+    (4) Every infringement notice shall be in such form as the Governor-General may from time to time by [Order in Council][69] prescribe, and shall contain the following particulars:

     *   (a) such details of the alleged infringement offence as are sufficient fairly to inform a person of the time, place, and nature of the alleged offence; and